abdoemadselim/Ecommerce-Store-DB/README.md

 	🔎 7.
 A transaction query to lock the field (quantity) with product id = 211 from being updated

+	🎯 8.
+SQL query to calculate total number of products in each category

+	👥 9.
+SQL query to list top customers by total spending

+	🔎 10.
+A transaction query to lock the field (quantity) with product id = 211 from being updated

+	🔎 11.
+SQL query to list of product with less than 10 items in stock

+	🎯 12.
+SQL query to calculate the generated Revenue from each category

 ### 📊 Query Optimizations

 reports (daily, monthly, and customer-based) queries using normalized VS denormalized tables